luisrui/luisrui.github.io/_pages/about.md

 ---

 ## About Me
 I'm an undergraduate student from [College of Artificial Intelligence](https://iair.xjtu.edu.cn/), Xi'an Jiaotong University.
 The pronunciation of my name is "Ray Tsai"(You can call me Yanson or Luis).
 My research interest includes graph learning, multimodal learning and data mining.
-I am currently applying for PhD program.
+I am an incoming researcher in US.

 I am very fortunate to be advised by [Prof. Xiangliang Zhang](https://engineering.nd.edu/faculty/xiangliang-zhang/) and [Dr. Shichao Pei](https://scpei.github.io/) of MINE Lab from [College of Engineering](https://engineering.nd.edu/), University of Notre Dame.
 I had a one-semester visit in Columbia University and luckily advised by [Prof.James Anderson](http://www.columbia.edu/~ja3451/) and gained a lot form his Convex Optimization course.
 I spent my wonderful sophomore year advised by [Prof. Pengju Ren](https://gr.xjtu.edu.cn/en/web/pengjuren) from [College of Artificial Intelligence](https://iair.xjtu.edu.cn/), Xi'an Jiaotong University.
 I was enrolled in Youth Gifted Program of Xi'an Jiaotong University at 2018, and graduated at 2020.